Fehzz/oscp-web-enumeration-cheat-sheet/README.md

 # OSCP Web Enumeration Cheat Sheet

 This is a list of web enumeration tools and commands compiled to thoroughly enumerate web directories and services on a target machine.
-I am only sharing what I have personally used in CTFs and what's worked for me after hours of experimentation and testing.
+I am sharing what I have personally used in CTFs and whatever knowledge I have gained after hours of experimentation and testing.

 **The objective is to discover all hidden directories and exploitable information while leaving no stone unturned.**